apiratorjs/di-container/README.md

 - No exceptions thrown for missing services

 **Required Methods** (`resolveRequired`, `resolveAllRequired`, `resolveTaggedRequired`, `resolveAllTaggedRequired`):
-- Throw `UnregisteredDependencyError` when no services are found
+- `resolveRequired` and `resolveAllRequired` throw `UnregisteredDependencyError` when no services are found
+- `resolveTaggedRequired` and `resolveAllTaggedRequired` throw `UnregisteredTagError` when no services with the specified tag are found
 - Suitable for critical dependencies that must exist
 - Fail-fast approach for better error detection